omnisend/wp-omnisend/omnisend/readme.txt

 == DESCRIPTION ==

 = THE EASIEST, MOST SIMPLE TO USE EMAIL MARKETING, NEWSLETTER, SMS MARKETING & AUTOMATION PLUGIN FOR YOUR WORDPRESS WEBSITE. =
-= IF YOU USE WOOCOMMERCE TO SELL STUFF ONLINE, CLICK HERE TO DOWNLOAD OUR PLUGIN BUILT SPECIFICALLY FOR WOOCOMMERCE. =
+= IF YOU USE WOOCOMMERCE TO SELL STUFF ONLINE, CLICK <a href="https://wordpress.org/plugins/omnisend">HERE</a> TO DOWNLOAD OUR PLUGIN BUILT SPECIFICALLY FOR WOOCOMMERCE. =

 Email Marketing by Omnisend lets you use the power of email marketing and newsletters to connect with your audience like never before.